 Please contact NCDOT for more information.

 NOTE: Based on the results of NCDOTï¿½s funding formula, this project was not funded in the 2016-2025 State Transportation Improvement Plan, and studies have concluded for the time being.
 If the project is funded at a later date, updates will be posted to this page.

-The project consists of two segments.
-Segment A, from Gable Oaks Lane/Woodhaven Place to George Liles Parkway, will be built first.
-Segment B, from George Liles Parkway to Concord Parkway (US 29-601 Bypass), is not currently funded.
+The Poplar Tent Road widening project consists of two segments ï¿½ segment A, from Gable Oaks Lane/Woodhaven Place to George Liles Parkway, and segment B, from George Liles Parkway to Concord Parkway (U.S. 29-601 Bypass).
 Click the link below to view the project location map.

 News and Updates

 In 2010, by executive order, the governor established that funding for all transportation projects would be based on data-driven scoring and local input.

 Current ranking formulas analyze existing and future conditions, benefits a project is expected to provide, a projectï¿½s multi-modal characteristics and how a project fits in with local priorities.

 Based on the results of the 2014 ranking cycle, the proposed Poplar Tent Road widening is not funded at this time, and studies are concluded for the time being.

 Poplar Tent Road is a two-lane undivided road that connects I-85 and Concord Regional Airport with the Town of Concord.
 Due to the expected continual growth and development in the area, Poplar Tent Road, as it is now, will not be able to accommodate anticipated traffic volumes in the design year for the project, 2040.
 Widening the road would improve traffic flow and safety along Poplar Tent Road.